 - Background Checks

 The clinical agencies that host the WITC DA students for clinical courses have significantly increased their demands for background check scrutiny over the past several years.
 We want to ensure students understand, prior to the start of the program, that if there are no clinical agencies that will accept the student based on the background check history, the student must be excused from the DA program, regardless of the student's academic standing.
-This is explained in further detail in the background check disclosure.
+This is explained in further detail in the Background Check Disclosure form listed above, under Admission Requirements.

 In addition to that, if you are a student who will complete a clinical rotation in Minnesota, you will also be required to complete a Minnesota Caregiver Background Check.
 Your Program Instructor/Advisor will inform you if a Minnesota background check is needed.